 Creator’s keywords: blocked vision, stalemate

-In the Waite-Smith depiction of this card, a person sits, blindfolded, with two swords crossed over their chest.
-I often see this as a card of contradictions.
-We want to understand things, but we don’t necessarily want to understand things as they actually are.
-We are straining to impose our mentally constructed version of reality onto the world instead of easing up and seeing things as they really are.
+This can be a card of contradictions.
+You want to understand things, but you don’t necessarily want to understand things as they actually are.
+You may be straining to impose your mentally constructed version of reality onto the world instead of easing up and seeing things as they really are.

-It is often the case that the harder we think about things, the more convoluted they get.
+The Two of Swords also shows that sometimes the harder you think about things, the more convoluted they get.
 This is represented by the moon obscuring the sun.
-We may say we WANT to see the full clear light of the sun, but is this really the case?
-Or, in fact, is it our own thinking that has created this block to clarity?
+You may say you WANT to see the full clear light of the sun, but is this really the case?
+Or, in fact, is it your own thinking that has created this block to clarity?

-In a reading, this card can ask you to consider what you are denying, repressing or avoiding.
+This card might ask you to consider what you are denying, repressing or avoiding.
 Are you straining to see things as they really are, or are you straining to see things as you WANT them to be?
 This card often appears when we feel like we are at a standstill.

 Avoidance doesn’t make things go away.
 This card can ask you to ease up on all the mental energy you are spending on avoidance.
 Make a decision, get out of your head.
 Trust that the truth will set you free or it will imprison you, you get to decide which perspective to adopt.